-- It is a term recognised and adopted by international human rights, academic and legal institutions. - It describes the exact relationship that
+- It is a term recognised and adopted by international human rights, academic and legal institutions. - It describes the exact relationship that exists between Israel (occupier) and Palestine (occupied), without watering down the reality of the political situation.

 It provides a clear framework to explain the political developments in the region, such as settlement building, Palestinian home demolition, Israeli military and settler violence, and conflicts over land and resources.